-239AS.
+- 239AS.
 Special Topics in Signals and Systems.
 (4) Lecture, four hours; outside study, eight hours.
-Special topics in one or more aspects of signals and systems, such as communications, control, image processing, information theory, multimedia, computer networking, optimization, speech processing, tele-
+Special topics in one or more aspects of signals and systems, such as communications, control, image processing, information theory, multimedia, computer networking, optimization, speech processing, telecommunications, and VLSI signal processing.
+May be repeated for credit with topic change.
+S/U or letter grading.
+Mr. Diggavi, Ms. Dolecek, Ms. Lee (W,Sp.) - 239BS.

-239BS.
 Seminar: Signals and Systems.
 (2 to 4) Seminar, two to four hours; outside study, four to eight hours.
-Seminars and discussions on current and advanced topics in one or more aspects of signals and systems, such as communications, control, image processing, information theory, multimedia, computer networking, optimization, speech processing, telecommunications, and VLSI signal processing.
+Seminars and discussions on current and advanced topics in one or more aspects of signals and systems, such as communications, control, image processing, information theory, multimedia, computer networking, optimization, speech processing.
+Helecommunications, and VLSI signal processing.
 May be repeated for credit with topic change.
 S/U grading.

-M240A.
+(Not offered 2011-12) - M240A.
 Linear Dynamic Systems.
 (4) (Same as Chemical Engineering M280A and Mechanical and Aerospace Engineering M270A.)
 Lecture, four hours; outside study, eight hours.
 Requisite: course 141 or Mechanical and Aerospace Engineering 171A.
 Statespace description of linear time-invariant (LTI) and time-varying (LTV) systems in continuous and discrete time.
 Linear algebra concepts such as eigenvalues and eigenvectors, singular values, Cayley/Hamilton theorem, Jordan form; solution of state equations; stability, controllability, observability, realizability, and minimality.
 Stabilization design via state feedback and observers; separation principle.
 Connections with transfer function techniques.
 Letter grading.

-Mr. Tabuada (F)
+Mr. Balakrishnan (F)